thomasballinger/jsrisk/readme.md

 Use mongrel2 to route logic requests to node, page requests to brubeck Ideally requests are somehow routed around make move

-Get /gamelogic/northamerica/attack/12/14/3
+Requests routed to node.js:
+* `GET /gamelogic/game/northamerica/attack/12/14/3`
-Make all stored moves in this game
+  Make this authenticated move
-Post
-/gamelogic/northamerica/attack/12/14/3

-Server Authentication Plan:

-Node server that talks to some kind of json-holding database, keeping secure copies of game state.
-Rest interface: get game json by name, make move
-AJAX: make several moves at once from stored javascript It responds to requests to:
-  * create new game given name
-    * store game
-    * respond with game
-  * take unsecure action given name, action
     * get stored game
+    * set allow_secure_moves on game to False
+    * take actions from action history of stored game
+    * set allow_secure_moves on game to True
     * take requested action
-    * if requested action does not succeed: return failure, old game
+    * if requested action does not succeed: return failure
+    * set allow_secure_moves status on game to False
-    * add action to action history
+    * set lastsecurejson to current game, stringified
+    * store secure game
     * respond with game
-    * store game
+* `POST /gamelogic/game/northamerica/attack/12/14/3`
-  * show game status given name
-    * get secure game based on name
-    * respond with game
-  * take secure action given game, action OR name
+  Make all moves stored in this game plus this move
     * get stored game
     * set allow_secure_moves on game to False
-    * take actions from action history of submitted game
+    * take actions from action history of submitted game on stored game
     * if states do not match: return failure
     * discard submitted game
     * set all_secure_moves on game to True